 The universal adhesive Futurabond M+ (VOCO) was chosen for the adhesive pretreatment of the dental hard tissue.
 Futurabond M+ is a state-of-the-art universal one-bottle adhesive that is compatible with all common conditioning techniques and adhesive strategies currently in use (multimode adhesive): the self-etch technique without the use of phosphoric acid and both phosphoric acid-based "etch-and-rinse"-conditioning techniques (selective enamel etching with phosphoric acid or complete total-etch pretreatment of enamel and dentin with phosphoric acid).
-Also in these universal adhesives, the preliminary conditioning of enamel using phosphoric acid (selective enamel etching) results in better adhesion promotion [57-59].
-Unlike former traditional self-etch adhesives, the new universal adhesives are insensitive to phosphoric acid etching of dentin [60-64].
+Also in these universal adhesives, the preliminary conditioning of enamel using phosphoric acid (selective enamel etching) results in better adhesion promotion [41-43].
+Unlike former traditional self-etch adhesives, the new universal adhesives are insensitive to phosphoric acid etching of dentin [44-48].
 The possibility of being able to vary the application protocol at short notice when using these universal adhesives without changing the adhesion promoter reduces the technique sensitivity and gives the necessary freedom to the dentist to react flexibly to different clinical situations (e.g. dentin close to the pulp, risk of bleeding of the adjacent gingiva, etc.).

 In this clinical case, the total-etch adhesive pretreatment using phosphoric acid was used.
-35% phosphoric acid (Vococid, VOCO GmbH, Cuxhaven) was applied along the enamel margins first for a reaction time of 15 s, followed by an additional conditioning of the dentin for further 15 s (Fig. 5).
-Subsequently the cavity was washed thoroughly for 20 s with the air-water-spray to remove the acid and precipitation residues.
-The cavity was then gently air-dried from excessive moisture avoiding desiccation of the dentin (Fig. 6).
+35% phosphoric acid (Vococid, VOCO GmbH, Cuxhaven) was applied along the enamel margins first for a reaction time of 15 s (Fig. 6), followed by an additional conditioning of the dentin for further 15 s (Fig. 7).